Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 that the sender's reference is unique within the organisation's notification orders.

 ## Response
-A successful registration of the notification order will result in a _202 Accepted_ response with an orderId in the response body and a self link to the generated notification order in the 'Location' header.
+A successful registration of the notification order will result in a _202 Accepted_ response.

 ### Content-Type
 - application/json

+### Response body

+#### orderId
+Type: GUID

+The generated id for the notification order

+### Response headers

+#### Location
+Type: URL

+The self link for the generated notification order

 ### Response codes
 - 202 Accepted: The notification order request was accepted and a notification order has been successfully generated.
 - 400 Bad Request: The request was invalid.
 Refer to problem details in response body for further information.
 - 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
-- 403 Forbidden: Indicates that required scope or Platform Access Token is missing or invalid.
+- 403 Forbidden: Indicates missing or invalid scope or Platform Access Token.

 ## Examples

 ### Request
 {{% notice info %}}
 In the example we have included place holders for both the Platform Access and Altinn token.

 __You only need one of them__, reference the [Authentication section](#authentication) for which one applies to your use case.
 {{% /notice %}}